JuliaMolSim/Molly.jl/docs/src/differentiable.md

 !!! note
     This section can be read as a standalone introduction to differentiable simulation with Molly, but makes more sense in the context of the [Molly documentation](@ref).

+!!! note
+    The examples on this page have somewhat diverged from the main branch and will hopefully be updated soon.

 In the last few years, the deep learning revolution has broadened to include the paradigm of [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming).
 The concept of using automatic differentiation to obtain exact gradients through physical simulations has many interesting applications, including parameterising forcefields and training neural networks to describe atom potentials.